eunos-1128/openstructure/modules/doc/install.rst

 Brief Overview
 --------------------------------------------------------------------------------

-For a simple and portable way to use OpenStructure we recommend using a container solution.
-We provide recipes to build images for `Docker <https://www.docker.com/>`_ and
+For a simple and portable way to use OpenStructure we recommend using conda or a container solution.
+We provide a conda package and recipes to build images for `Docker <https://www.docker.com/>`_ and
 `Singularity <https://sylabs.io/singularity/>`_.
 The latest recipes and instructions can be found on our